 Open Access scholarship differs from traditionally published scholarship.
 It also differs from public domain content and from scholarship that is only "free to read".
 The key differences are:

-In most cases, copyright in OA journal articles and OA books is held by the author(s).
-The author(s) apply a Creative Commons license to their work, which permits the publisher to distribute the work and readers (like you) to access and use the work, within the parameters of the license, at no cost.
+Most often, OA scholarship is openly licensed with a Creative Commons license.
+The license permits the publisher to distribute the work and readers to access and use the work, within the parameters of the license, at no cost.

 Scholarly Journal Publishing

-There are several models in play in scholarly journal publishing, including traditional subscription-based models, Diamond OA, Gold OA, Green OA, and hybrid journals.
-The graphic below describes the primary differences among the models.
+There are several models in play in OA journal publishing, including Diamond OA, Gold OA, Green OA, and hybrid journals:

 Scholarly Book/Monograph Publishing

-OAPEN is a fantastic resource for learning more about OA Book publishing.
+OAPEN is a great resource for learning more about OA Book publishing.

 Maureen and Mike Mansfield Library, 32 Campus Drive, Missoula, MT 59812 | 406-243-6866 | Contact Us